How to Value a Small Business: Methods Explained

 Calculating Book Value from the Balance Sheet

-Financial Element Amount Calculation
+Financial Element | Amount | Calculation

-Total Assets $12,000,000 $12M – $5M = $7M
+Total Assets$12,000,000$12M – $5M = $7M

 When Liquidation Value Offers Critical Insights

-book value liquidation value
+Books on book value and liquidation value.

 Leveraging EBITDA and Revenue Multiples in Valuation